-- Leasing: Initial capital requirement under leasing contracts is limited and monthly payments also account to a smaller amount.
+- Leasing: Initial capital requirement under leasing contracts is limited, and monthly payments also account for a smaller amount.

-- Leasing: Under leasing, the lessee is not the owner of the asset.
-He just obtains the right to use the asset for a fixed term under pre-defined lease payments.
+- Leasing: Under leasing, the lessee is not the asset owner.
+He obtains the right to use the asset for a fixed term under pre-defined lease payments.

 - Purchasing (Buying): Buying decision is not related to the term of the asset as the owner can use it till the end of its useful life.
 An asset that is bought can be replaced at any time.

-- Leasing: Leasing agreements are run usually for a fixed term and at the end of the term, the lessee is required to either purchase the asset or to return it to lessor.
-Most of lease contracts cannot be terminated before the end of the term.
+- Leasing: Leasing agreements are usually run for a fixed term, and at the end of the term, the lessee must either purchase the asset or return it to the lessor.
+Most lease contracts cannot be terminated before the end of the term.

 Risk & Rewards

 - Purchasing (Buying): Given that the ownership lies with the purchaser, the buyer is responsible for all risks and rewards associated with the asset.
 Hence, buying an asset should be avoided in an industry or segment where there are frequent technological innovations.

 - Leasing: Under an operating lease, all the rewards associated with the asset remain with the lessor, whereas most of the risks and rewards stay with the lessee under a finance lease.

 - Purchasing (Buying): Purchasing an asset will bring you a limited tax benefit.
 If the asset is funded using existing cash reserves, there is likely no tax benefit at all.
 For a debt-funded asset purchase, the owner will be able to claim tax benefit on interest on such debt.
 The principal amount is not deductible, though.